r00b/cessna-private-pilot-course/1.2-improving-control/4-stalls-takeoffs-and-landings-explained.md

 * Nose-high/tail-low attitude
 * On both main wheels, except crosswind where upwind main wheel will touch first
 * At or near V<sub>SO</sub>
-* On the centerline wiht longitudinal axis parallel to runway
+* On the centerline with longitudinal axis parallel to runway
 * With no sideways drift (keep aileron correction after touchdown and increase during landing roll)

 #### After-landing roll